fpoirotte/save-editor-AGB-AY5E/docs/TechnicalDetails.md

 <td>`stats_cards`</td>
 <td>
 Statistics about each card.
-See the section about [cards statistics](#cards-statistics) for more information on what each entry contains.
+See the section about <a href="#cards-statistics">cards statistics</a> for more information on what each entry contains.
 The cards are stored in the order of their ID, starting with card #000 (a dummy card) and ending with card #820 (Insect Monster Token).
-See `cards.csv` in the editor's resource files for the full list of cards.
+See <tt>cards.csv</tt> in the editor's resource files for the full list of cards.
 </td>
 </tr>